carmebar/carmebar.github.io/2_how_to_verify.md

 ## Verifying commits

 Now that the keys are imported into your keyring git is able to use gpg to check the validity of the singatures.
-After you've download the repository you just need to select the commit you want to verify (p.e using `git log`) and run:
+After downloading the repository you just need to select the commit you want to verify (p.e using `git log`) and run:

     $ git verify-commit $commit-sha1
     gpg: Signature made Tue 18 Oct 2016 21:59:21 CEST